Softpanorama

 Solaris NFS Logging

-If enabled, the operations of a NFS server can be loged in a special log file.
-This function is implemented by the NFS Logging Daemon (/usr/lib/nfs/nfslogd) controlled by a configuration file (/etc/default/nfslogd).
+If enabled, the operations of a NFS server can be logged in a special log file.
+In Solaris this function is implemented by the NFS Logging Daemon (/usr/lib/nfs/nfslogd) controlled by a configuration file (/etc/default/nfslogd).

 The location of the NFS server logs and the nfslogd working files are specified by the NFS server logging configuration file (/etc/nfs/nfslog.conf).